MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/unified-messaging/New-UMIPGateway.md

 ## SYNOPSIS
 This cmdlet is available only in on-premises Exchange.
 Some parameters and settings may be exclusive to one environment or the other.

-This cmdlet was deprecated in October, 2018 in Exchange online.
-For more information about the deprecation, see the article of discontinuation of support for session border controllers in Exchange online unified messaging at Microsoft TechNet (https://blogs.technet.microsoft.com/exchange/2018/04/24/new-date-for-discontinuation-of-support-for-session-border-controllers-in-exchange-online-unified-messaging/).
+This cmdlet was removed in October, 2018 in Exchange online.
+For more information, see the article of discontinuation of support for session border controllers in Exchange online unified messaging at Microsoft TechNet (https://blogs.technet.microsoft.com/exchange/2018/04/24/new-date-for-discontinuation-of-support-for-session-border-controllers-in-exchange-online-unified-messaging/).

 Use the New-UMIPGateway cmdlet to create a Unified Messaging (UM) IP gateway.
 A UM IP gateway is used to connect Unified Messaging servers to an IP gateway or a Session Initiation Protocol (SIP)-enabled IP Private Branch eXchange (PBX).